stan-dev/projpred/README.md

     projection

     # perform cross-validation for the variable selection
-    # this takes some time to complete, especially for the non-gaussian case.
+    # this takes some time to complete, especially for the non-Gaussian case.
     k_fold <- glmproj::kfold(fit, save_fits = T)
     cv_vars <- cv_varsel(fit, k_fold, verbose = T)